Service level agreement

 7.3 Platform downtime during scheduled maintenance carried out by the Provider in accordance with this Paragraph 7 shall not be counted as downtime for the purposes of Paragraph 9.

-8.1 In the event of a critical issue or vulnerability being discovered in the platform, the provider may suspend access to carry out emergency maintenance.
-Where possible the provider will endeavour to carry out such maintenance outside of Monday to Friday 09:00 – 17:00.
+8.1 In the event of a critical issue or vulnerability being discovered in the Platform, the Provider may suspend access to carry out emergency maintenance.
+Where possible the Provider will endeavour to carry out such maintenance outside the hours of Monday to Friday 09:00 – 18:00 GMT.

 8.2 The provider will endeavor to provide at least 24 hours written notice of emergency maintenance.
 The notice will include full details and reasoning for the unscheduled maintenance and why it could not be carried out as scheduled maintenance.